detachedsoul/apartment-rental-system/README.md

 - Created the view all properties page where all available properties are listed.

 - Implemented the add new tenant feature.
 After adding a new tenant it uses the data from the `add tenant` form to populate the transaction table accordingly.
 It finally sets the status of the property that has just been purchased/rented to `taken`.

+- Added a feature to show the a summary of new tenants/transactions in the admin homepage.